Arnavxy/Minor-Project-Path-Planning/README.md

         *   `/visualization_marker` (`Marker`): Publishes markers to visualize the start and goal positions.
         *   `/obstacles` (`MarkerArray`): Publishes markers to visualize the static obstacles.
         *   `/scoring_grid` (`MarkerArray`): Publishes markers to visualize the 3D scoring grid.
-        *   PX4-related topics (`/offboard_control_mode`, `/trajectory_setpoint`, `/vehicle_command`): These are placeholders for future integration with the PX4 flight controller.

-*   **`mock_pose_publisher`**: A development tool used to simulate the UAV's movement and provide necessary inputs for testing the `path_planner_node`.
-    *   It simulates a UAV moving along a predefined 3D trajectory.
-    *   After a short delay, it publishes a goal pose to `/goal_pose` to initiate the path planning process.
-This simulates a mission command.

 *   **`static_transform_publisher`**: A standard ROS2 utility that publishes static coordinate frame transformations.
 This is essential for ensuring all components share a consistent understanding of the spatial relationships between different frames, such as `map`, `odom`, and `base_link`.